 In Otopeni, detainees are informed in writing, in Romanian and English about the reasons for detention, according to the representatives of the centre.
 They also said that if detainees have questions, whoever is on duty explains more to them upon arrival.

-In 2023, CNRR[2] distributed leaflets in English, French, Albanian, Hindu, Urdu and Vietnamese language to foreigners in public custody.
+In 2023, CNRR[2] stated they distributed leaflets in English, French, Albanian, Hindu, Urdu and Vietnamese language to foreigners in public custody.
 The informative material about the public custody procedure was distributed both in the Otopeni and Arad centres.
 CNRR representatives made monthly monitoring visits at these centres.
 Foreign nationals in public custody were informed of the reasons why this measure has been taken against them, the legal remedies available to them and their rights.
-The information was provided by means of leaflets, posters and also through the legal counsellor of CNRR who comes in the centre daily during the week (6h/day).
+The information was provided by means of leaflets, posters and also through the legal counsellor of CNRR who comes to the centre daily during the week (6h/day).
 If necessary, the legal information was provided to foreigners with the support of available interpreters.
-No situations reported from which to result that foreigners were not able to lodge complaint to court against the measure of public custody.
+No situations reported from which to result that foreigners were not able to lodge complaints to court against the measure of public custody.
 The Public Custody Centre in Arad indicated that informative material is available also in Arad, Turkish and Chinese.
+In 2024, both asylum seekers and foreign nationals in public custody were informed of the reasons why this measure had been taken against them, the legal remedies available to them and their rights.
+The information was provided by means of leaflets, posters and also through the legal counsellors of CNRR who come to the Otopeni public custody centre daily during the week.[3]
+If necessary, the legal information was provided to foreigners with the support of available interpreters.
+No situations reported from which to result that asylum seekers or foreigners were not able to lodge complaints to court against the measure of public custody.[4]

 Under Romanian law, only a Prosecutor is competent to order detention.
 The maximum duration of the initial detention order is 30 days both for public custody and for specially designed closed spaces in Regional Centres.